 Matriculated students taking a leave of absence from SVA for their physical or mental health are required to receive appropriate clinical care with a qualified healthcare provider throughout their leave of absence.
-Approximately one month before registering for the semester of a student's intended return, a Certificate of Readiness to Return to School form (available for download at sva.edu/health under "Resources") must be completed by the treating healthcare provider and signed by the student.
-The form can be faxed to 212.592.2216 or emailed to health@ sva.edu.
-Once reviewed and approved, the medical hold will be removed so that the student will be able to register for courses, provided that all other conditions for returning to the College have been met.
+Approximately two months before registering for the semester of a student's intended return, a Certificate of Readiness to Return to School form (available for download at sva.edu/health under "Resources") must be completed by the treating healthcare provider and signed by the student.
+The form can be faxed to 212.592.2216 or emailed to health@sva.edu.
+Once reviewed and approved, the medical hold on the student's account will be removed.
+The student will be able to register for courses provided that all other conditions for returning to the College have been met.